 We all get ‘stuck’ sometimes, and working through these barriers is an essential part of learning.
 So if you need help understanding a concept or working through a problem, we're here for you.
 There are two main ways you can get support from our specialists; here's a little more information about how they work:

-Please note that service availability and opening hours vary according to your region and whether you have a paid personal account or receive access through your education provider.
-If you are eligible to use the service but specialists aren't online, you'll see a countdown timer in the Connect Live area on your account homepage which will let you know when the service re-opens.
+Please note that service availability varies according to your region and whether you have a paid personal account or receive access through your education provider.

 If you're working on an essay or assignment but would like to get feedback on how to improve it, upload it to us any time of day or night, and we'll send it back to you in less than 24 hours with detailed feedback on how to make it better.
 Students with access to this part of the service will see the following box on their account homepage.

-After clicking on 'Upload your document', you'll need to tell us a little about the file you'd like us to review, and upload it.
-We support doc, docx, odt, txt or rtf files with a maximum word count of 5500 words and file size under 4 MB.
+After clicking on 'Submit your document', you'll need to tell us a little about the file you'd like us to review, and upload it.
+We support doc, docx, odt, txt or rtf files with a maximum word count of 5500 words (if your education provider doesn't set their own word count limits) and file size under 4 MB.

 The page looks like this:

-You'll have just four simple and quick questions to fill out before hitting the 'send for review' button.
+You'll have just four simple and quick questions to fill out before hitting the 'Submit for review' button.

-Alternatively you can also log in to your account and click on the 'Reviewed documents' link in the right hand side of your homepage and pick up your document there.
-When you go to you collect your document, it will look like this:
+Alternatively you can also log in to your account and click on 'Your submissions' link in the top menu and pick up your feedback there.
+When you collect your document, it will look like this:

 On the left-hand-side you'll see all of your submission details, including the file name and your question.